Unboxed-Software/solana-course/content/interest-bearing-token.md

 }
 ```

-Run `esrun src/index.ts`.
+Run `npx esrun src/index.ts`.
 We should see the following error logged out in the terminal, meaning the extension is working as intended and the interest rate has been updated: `✅ - We expected this to pass because the rate has been updated.
 Old rate: 32767.
 New rate: 0`

 **Updating interest rate with incorrect rate authority**